mozilla/mortar-game-stub/README.md

 python -m SimpleHTTPServer 8000
 ````

-then access `localhost:8000` using Firefox (Desktop or Mobile), or the Browser app in a Firefox OS simulator (or device).
+then access `localhost:8000` or `your.computer.ip:8000` (for example, `192.168.0.25`) using Firefox (Desktop or Mobile), or the Browser app in a Firefox OS simulator (or device).

+You'll need to use the IP address when using a physical device.
 Change the port accordingly, if you're running a webserver in this port already.

 ## Code walkthrough